Focus and Scope

 The suggested page limit varies by focus area.
 Creative Instruction manuscripts should be shorter (5 to 10 pages double-spaced) and do not necessarily need to have quantifiable results.
 Curriculum Development and Professional Issues manuscripts should vary in length depending on the level and depth of the literature review and whether or not a hypothesis is being tested.
 Manuscripts in Curriculum Development and Professional Issues should be between 5 and 20 pages double-spaced.
 Research in Business Education manuscripts should include a literature review and some form of quantifiable support for or against a hypothesis.
 Research in Business Education manuscripts should be about 20 pages double-spaced.

-The Christian Business Academy Review is listed in Cabell’s Directory of Publishing Opportunities in Management and is indexed by both the EBSCOhost Business Source International and the Christian Periodicals Index.
+The Christian Business Academy Review is listed in Cabell’s Directory of Publishing Opportunities in Management and is indexed by EBSCOhost Business Source International, the Christian Periodicals Index and Google Scholar.

 Peer Review Process